abd-y/survival-of-patients-with-sepsis-predictor/README.md

 ```
 streamlit run main.py
 ```
-You can try the model in [this hugging face space](https://huggingface.co/spaces/abd-y/survival-of-patients-with-sepsis-predictor)
+You can try the model in [this Hgging Face space](https://huggingface.co/spaces/abd-y/survival-of-patients-with-sepsis-predictor)